sean808080/sean808080.github.io.BACKUP/docs/index.md

 # my rusty old resurrected and reinvigorated blog
 ---
 ### Introduction
-I've decided to restart a website and instead of dealing with adminstration, I'll use a few hooks to publish content to the site with a simple tag.
+I've decided to restart a website and instead of dealing with website administration, I'll use a few hooks to publish content to the site with a simple tag from from my text editor.

 ---
 ### The content